Liam-Robertson/sound-alarm/app/src/main/java/com/extremewakeup/soundalarm/bleVsWifi.md

 - You could either have this alarm be started and stopped using bluetooth or wifi
 - Wifi is better since it has better range and is more stable but bluetooth consumes less power and has better built in functionality
 - In order to use wifi, you'd have to find ways to consistently turn the wifi connection on and off to conserve power while also still be able to receive messages
-- Right now I'm leaning towards using approach 1 in the short term and moving to approach 2 if I have range concerns
+- Right now I'm leaning towards using approach 1 in the short term and moving to approach 3 if I have range concerns
+- Approach 2 also seems viable but I need to test that

 Approach 1 - Using bluetooth:
 - The simplest one - bluetooth has lots of functionality designed for this